7 Product Bundling Strategies to Maximize Profit

 In that case, you could wish to create bundles that include extra straps and locks if you plan to sell your handcrafted backpacks online.
 Accessories and spare parts are far more likely to be purchased by customers if they are complementary to one another.

 This kind of bundling is an excellent strategy to increase sales during holiday seasons like Christmas, Chinese New Year, and Hari Raya.
 Use this tactic to attract customers who are looking for a group of related goods that would make thoughtful gifts for friends, family, or loved ones.
-Gift packages are typically intended for customers looking for a collection of related goods that would make ideal gifts for friends, family, or other loved ones.

 Buy One, Get One Free (BOGOF)